United States maritime law: Applicable law

-Limitation of shipowner’s liability
+Limitation of shipowner's liability

 One of the unique aspects of maritime law is the ability of a shipowner to limit its liability to the value of a ship after a major accident.
 An example of the use of the Limitation Act is the sinking of the RMS Titanic in 1912.
 Even though the Titanic had never been to the United States, upon her sinking the owners rushed into the federal courts in New York to file a limitation of liability proceeding.
 The Limitation Act provides that if an accident happens due to a circumstance which is beyond the "privity and knowledge" of the ship's owners, the owners can limit their liability to the value of the ship after it sinks.

 After the Titanic sank, the only portions of the ship remaining were the 14 lifeboats, which had a collective value of about $3,000.
 This was added to the "pending freight"—which means the ship's earnings from the trip from both passenger fares and freight charges—to reach a total liability of about $91,000.
 The cost of a first-class, parlor suite ticket was over $4,350.
 The owners of the Titanic were successful in showing that the sinking occurred without their privity and knowledge, and therefore, the families of the deceased passengers, as well as the surviving passengers who lost their personal belongings, were entitled only to split the $91,000.

-Another example was when Transocean filed in the U.S. District Court for the Southern District of Texas in 2010 to limit its liability to just its interest in the Deepwater Horizon which it valued at $26,764,083.
+Another example was when Transocean filed in the U.S. District Court for the Southern District of Texas in 2010 to limit its liability to just its interest in the Deepwater Horizon, which it valued at $26,764,083.
 This was in the wake of billions of dollars liabilities resulting from the Deepwater Horizon oil spill that followed the sinking.

-The Limitation Act does not apply just to large ships.
+The Limitation Act does not only apply to large ships.
 It can be used to insulate a motorboat owner from liability when he loans his boat to another who then has an accident.
 Even jet ski owners have been able to successfully invoke the Limitation Act to insulate themselves from liability.
 An unusual application involved the case Grubart v.
 Great Lakes Dredge and Dock Company, where a vessel performing piling operations in the Chicago River punctured a tunnel and caused the 1992 Chicago flood of many underground areas of the city’s downtown; the courts ruled that the vessel was in navigable waters covered by the admiralty law limitation clause.

 Many shipping contracts include "safe berth" clauses that assure that the area around the intended dock is clear for the arriving vessel.
 This has been determined by the Supreme Court to be a warranty of safety from the entity requesting the shipping, placing the burden of clearing the area and any subsequently liability for failure to do so on that entity rather than the vessel owner, as determined in the 2020 case CITGO Asphalt Refining Co. v.
 Frescati Shipping Co. resulting from the oil spill on the Delaware River in 2004.